-How to swaddle a baby using the Cocoon Swaddle Bag
+How to swaddle a baby using the Cocoon Swaddle Sack

-Learn how to swaddle your baby for safety using the Cocoon Swaddle Bag
+Learn how to swaddle your baby for safety using the Cocoon Swaddle Sack

 Let’s check the fit!